-The table below provides a reference for hernia types and is not an all-encompassing hernia repair coding list.
-Codes included in this policy do not guarantee a covered service.
+Hernia types listed below is not an all-encompassing coding list and does not guarantee a covered service or reimbursement.

-Hernia Type Common Types of Hernia Type Description Diagnosis Cause & Symptoms Codes Diaphragmatic Hernia Bochdalek Hernia On the back and side of the diaphragm.
+Hernia Type Types of Hernia Description Diagnosis Cause & Symptoms Codes Diaphragmatic Hernia Bochdalek Hernia- Back and side of the diaphragm.
 The intestines, liver, stomach and/or spleen move upward into the chest cavity.
-Morgagni Hernia-Front side of the diaphragm.
+Morgagni Hernia- Front side of the diaphragm.
 The intestines and/or liver move upward into the chest cavity.
 For infants, a birth defect in which there is an abnormal opening in the diaphragm.
-In rare instances, there can be late onset or diagnosis of diaphragmatic hernias that may be related to trauma or other cause.
-For infants: Ultrasound of fetus before birth; After birth: physical exam, X-ray, ultrasound, CT scan, MRI, arterial blood gas test.
-For adults: Ultrasound, X-ray, CT scan, MRI imaging studies Common Causes: Congenital Diaphragmatic Hernia (CDH) from abnormal development of abdomen in forming the fetus, injuries to the diaphragm.
-Symptoms may include: Difficulty breathing, rapid heart rate (tachycardia), Cyanosis, caved abdomen, abdominal pain, indigestion, abnormal chest development.
-39501, 39503, 39540, 39541, 39545, 39560, 39561, 39599, 44238 Epigastric Hernia Incarcerated Hernia- Hernia that is trapped in the abdominal wall.
+In rare instances there can be late onset or diagnosis of diaphragmatic hernias that may be related to a trauma or other cause.
+For infants: Ultrasound of fetus before born; After birth-physical exam, X-ray, ultrasound, CT scan, MRI, arterial blood gas test For adults: Ultrasound, X-ray, CT scan, MRI (Imaging studies).
+Common causes: Congenital Diaphragmatic Hernia (CDH) from abnormal development of abdomen in forming fetus, or injuries to the diaphragm.
+Symptoms may include: Difficulty breathing, rapid heart rate (tachycardia), Cyanosis, caved abdomen, abdominal pain, indigestion or abnormal chest development.
+39501, 39503, 39540, 39541, 39560, 39561, 39599, 44238 Epigastric Hernia Incarcerated Hernia- hernia that is trapped in the abdominal wall.
 Strangulated Hernia- An incarcerated hernia that becomes strangulated cutting the blood flow.
 Symptoms of this include nausea, high fever, sharp pains and swelling.
 Small in size, 5 cm to 6 cm.
 Typically above the umbilicus in the upper abdomen.
 Physical exam, ultrasound, CT scan.
-Common Causes: Aging, injury, heavy lifting, persistent coughing, difficulty with bowel movements or urination that causes the abdominal wall to weaken or separate.
-Symptoms can include: Bulge in the upper abdomen or sharp pain.
+Common causes: Aging, injury, heavy lifting, persistent coughing, difficulty with bowel movements or urination that causes the abdominal wall to weaken or separate.
+Symptoms can include: Bulge in upper abdomen, or sharp pain.
 49570, 49572, 49652, 49653